SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 ## About Pharo and Moocs

-In this short chapter, we want to stress some key properties about Pharo and the teaching material available.
+In this short chapter, we want to stress some key properties of Pharo and the teaching material we developed around it.

 ### A truly excellent and pedagogical language